Blockchain’s role

 All Nori Regenerative Tonnes issued to Suppliers in Nori's marketplace are represented by NFTs on-chain.
 NFTs are bits of code on the blockchain that are provably unique.
 Since Nori Regenerative Tonnes are fundamentally unique assets – each Regenerative Tonne is accompanied by unique data about its provenance, date of sale (if applicable), and the Buyer who purchased and retired it (when applicable) – NFTs are the right technology to represent them on-chain.
 Turning Regenerative Tonnes into NFTs on-chain preserves their data and their non-fungibility.

-Nori has a publicly available registry where anyone can view the volume of purchased Nori Regenerative Tonnes.
+Nori has a where anyone can view the volume of purchased Nori Regenerative Tonnes.
 Records will persist in this blockchain to enhance the transparency and availability of Nori operations via an immutable chain of records.